Before you begin

 Getting it approved

 Your Digital Management Committee (DMC) will need to approve any actions relating to online financial transactions.
-Check your agency or department’s intranet for the relevant contact details, or contact your local IT support or ICT manager for guidance.
+Check your agency or department’s intranet for the relevant contact details, or contact your local IT support or IT manager for guidance.

 Best-practice